iSheepsters/sheep-brain/README.md

 | Value | Description |
 | --- | --- |
 | sheepNum | the number for the sheep voices |
+| stable sensor value | if non-zero, use as stable value
 | privates enabled | if non-zero, private sensor is enabled
 | R rated | if non-zero, R rated sounds enabled
 | default volume | 0 - 63, 63 is maximum, 0 is silent, 50 is a typical loud volume
+| min sound delay | minimum delay in seconds between sound clips (suggest 12)
+| max sound delay | maximum delay in seconds between sound clips (suggest 25)
-| time zone offset | difference from EST
+| time zone offset | difference from ET
 | # time periods | the number of lines each containing the following fields
 | start duration volume | start is the starting o’clock in EST (0-23) for a volume reduction, duration is the number of hours, volume in that window